‘Twas the night before Havoc, and all through the stands,

 Threw open the doors and leaned over the railing.

-The scoreboard, on the breast of the refinished wood,
+The scoreboard cast a soft, warm glow on the refinished wood,

 When, what to their wondering eyes should see afar,

 But a Ram mascot and a team of all-stars.

 With a fiery coach so clever, his pep talks were art,

 They knew in a moment it must be Shaka Smart.

 With more swagger than Monarchs or Spiders his charges they came,

 And he whistled and shouted and called them by name: